3DS Authentication Rules

 Rule Types

-3DS Authentication Rules use the CONDITIONAL_3DS_ACTION rule type, which evaluates during the THREE_DS_AUTHENTICATION event stream.
-These rules can trigger two actions:
+3DS Authentication Rules use the CONDITIONAL_ACTION rule type with the event_stream set to THREE_DS_AUTHENTICATION.
+These rules can take one of two actions:

 • DECLINE: Reject the authentication request